-SAMPLE

 Dear Parents:

 Alabama law requires all children between the ages of six and seventeen to attend school.
 If any child fails to attend school without legal excuse, that child and the person having custody of that child will be referred to the juvenile court.

-Any child who is prosecuted for truancy may be placed in a juvenile facility or in long-term residential care.
 Any custodial adult who is prosecuted for failing to require a child to attend school may be jailed for up to one year or fined.
-Ala Code 16-28-12, Amended by Acts 1994, 1st Ex.
+Ala Code 16-28-12 , Amended by Acts 1994 , 1 st Ex.
 Sess., No. 94-782, p.
 70, §1.

 A free public education is one of the greatest benefits available to the children of our State.
 Please ensure that your child achieves his or her full potential by attending school regularly.

 Sincerely,

 I have read the above letter and am fully aware of my responsibility to see that my child attends school daily and of the penalty for my failure to do so.

 Signature of Parent or Guardian

 Signature of Parent or Guardian

 Date